Program Description and Daily Schedule

 - To openly exchange information and share experiences regarding the growing of Pinot noir and the styles and techniques of Pinot noir winemaking.

 - To foster growth, learning, and conviviality in a relaxed setting and rekindle our passion for winemaking.

-Afternoons are yours to enjoy.
-Recreational opportunites abound: nearby waterfalls, hotsprings and swimming holes; riverside hiking and mountain-biking trails; world-class steelhead and trout fly fishing
+Afternoon break, 2:00pm - 4:30pm, Recreational opportunites abound: nearby waterfalls, hotsprings and swimming holes; riverside hiking and mountain-biking trails; world-class steelhead and trout fly fishing

 2015 Retrospective tasting, 4:30pm - 6:30pm, Before dinner, we will blind taste Pinot noir from the 2015 vintage and winemakers and vineyard representatives will have a few minutes to discuss the wine with the group.
 Please bring x3 bottles of a 2015 Pinot noir to share.

 Hors d'oeuvres and Happy hour on the lawn, 6:30pm - 7:30pm, Feel free to bring white, rose and bubbly to share with friends and colleagues.